BrendanO123/csc215/Presentations/expression_parser.md

 And that's it!

 > It's actually quite beautiful...
 I can't remember who came up with it.
 Was it me or Brendan?
 What am I saying?!
 (Brendan is editing this document now and he distinctly recalls explaining this to Gabe repeatedly).
 Let the record show that ***Brendan*** came up with it.
-Gabe can take credit for the intermediate result structure, not this though.

 Having multiple stacks going on the 8080 (the paren stack and the call stack) is a tiny bit hacky.
 Instead of just using `DS` to allocate room for one stack, we allocate two separate stacks with two `DS` calls.
 We also assign a place in memory to store our secondary stack pointer with a label and a `DW` instruction.
 To use the other stack we: